Updated: Dec 19, 2022

 5. Find ways to make the activity self-checking or provide the answers on a separate sheet of paper.

 6. You don't need actual special spaces in your classroom to do Learning Centers.
 Simply move around the furniture that you already have or designate certain areas to certain activities.
-You can use folded sheets of colored paper to make labels to help students find the different activities.
+You can use folded sheets of colored paper to make signs to help students find the different activities.

 7. Make sure that you have enough activities so that there are not too many people in each group, though some activities can accommodate more students.
 You don’t want more than 5 students for any activity.

 8. You don't need to create totally new activities each time you do Learning Centers in your classroom.
 If there are skills that your students still need to practice, you can still use the activity.
-Depending on how frequently you utilize Learning Centers, introduce just a few new activities in addition to the activities already established.
+Depending on how frequently you utilize Learning Centers, introduce just a few new activities each time in addition to the activities already established.

 9. Learning centers can be as structured or open as you choose.
 You can allot a certain amount of time for each round, and students move to the next activity after that time.
 In that case, each activity will need to be about the same amount of time to complete.
 Alternatively, you can simply allow them to choose an activity to work on.
 In that case, you will need to put out an extra activity or two based on the number of students.